jellyfin/jellyfin-media-player/README.md

 ## Building on Linux

+### Using the Qt 5.6 release

+It is possible to use a pre-built Qt 5.6 from http://download.qt.io/official_releases/qt/5.6/.
+Just download and install one of the linux-x64 packages.
+If your distro packages this version, you might be able to use that.
+Keep in mind that Qt 5.5 or older will not work properly.

-### Building Qt 5.6.0 beta
+### Building Qt 5.6.0

-You'll want to grab one of the Qt 5.6.0 beta packages from http://download.qt.io/ and unpack it locally.
+You'll want to grab one of the Qt 5.6.0 (or later) packages from http://download.qt.io/ and unpack it locally.
 On Fedora, even with a working development environment set up, the following packages were necessary to successfully build Qt (and QtWebEngine):

 ``sudo dnf install libxcb libxcb-devel libXrender libXrender-devel xcb-util-wm xcb-util-wm-devel xcb-util xcb-util-devel xcb-util-image xcb-util-image-devel xcb-util-keysyms xcb-util-keysyms-devel libcap-devel snappy-devel libsrtp-devel nss-devel pciutils-devel gperf``

 (The majority of the packages on this list came from http://code.qt.io/cgit/qt/qtbase.git/tree/src/plugins/platforms/xcb/README, but everything after xcb-util-keysyms-devel was trial-and-error in attempts build QtWebEngine; this list of packages may not be complete, but hopefully it provides a useful starting point.)

-Once you've unpacked the Qt 5.6.0 beta package:
+Once you've unpacked the Qt 5.6.0 package:

-* ``cd qt-everywhere-opensource-src-5.6.0-beta``
+* ``cd qt-everywhere-opensource-src-5.6.0``
 * ``./configure -confirm-license -opensource``
 * ``make``
 * ``sudo make install``